Put our talent to work

-1. Identify key performance indicators of success
+1. Identify key performance indicators of digital transformation success

 You won’t know if your transformation succeeded unless you set specific key performance indicators (KPIs) ahead of time.
 Some of the most common are return on investment, cost reduction, productivity increase, market share and competitive advantage.